openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ....
 ```
----

 ## Client Definition
 A client of a class is A program or method that requests services from one or more methods in this class.

-In a client, you can:
-- Create object instances of classes.
-- Invoke instance methods on objects.
-- Invoke factory and static methods.
+In a client, you can create object instances of classes, invoke instance methods on objects, or Invoke factory and static methods.

-a client program must be:
-- Recursive (declared `RECURSIVE` in the `PROGRAM-ID` paragraph)
+a client program must be recursive (declared `RECURSIVE` in the `PROGRAM-ID` paragraph), and thread-enabled
-- Thread-enabled (compiled with the THREAD option, and conforming to the coding guidelines for threaded applications)
+(compiled with the THREAD option, and conforming to the coding guidelines for threaded applications)

----
 ### A COBOL client program consists of :

-`IDENTIFICATION Division` (required)
-- used to name a client
+1. `IDENTIFICATION Division` Which is required, and is used to name a client
----

-`ENVIRONMENT Division` (required)
-- Describe the computing environment, and relate class-names used in the client to the corresponding external class-names
+2. `ENVIRONMENT Division` Which is required, and is used to describe the computing environment, and relate class-names
-  known outside the compilation unit.
+used in the client to the corresponding external class-names known outside the compilation unit.

-**Required Syntax**
-- `CONFIGURATION SECTION`

-- `REPOSITORY` paragraph for defining a client
+its required Syntax is `CONFIGURATION SECTION`, and REPOSITORY` paragraph for defining a client

-    - In the `REPOSITORY` paragraph, you must code an entry for each class-name that you explicitly reference in the client.
+In the `REPOSITORY` paragraph, you must code an entry for each class-name that you explicitly reference in the client.

-    - In an entry, you must specify the external class-name if the name contains non-COBOL characters.
+In an entry, you must specify the external class-name if the name contains non-COBOL characters.

-Example:

-a client program that uses the Account class
+Example: a client program that uses the Account class
 ```
   Environment division.
   Configuration section.